arslanh01/MyReads/starter/README.md

 ### Move between Shelves

 These books can move between the shelves.
-If a different shelf is selected from the deopdown button next to the book,the book removes from the current shelf and places in the new shelf.
+If a different shelf is selected from the dropdown button next to the book, the book removes from the current shelf and places in the new shelf.

 ### Search